comp7305-group-1/group-project/xen/domu-setup.md

 ```
 nameserver 192.168.1.1
 ```
+- Note: `192.168.1.1` is just a placeholder for the IP of the DNS.
 - Note: The `rm` step is essential, since the original file is a symlink, and it is generated and managed by Netplan.

 ## Add Admin Account